Thorin88/cs407-video-summarisation-public/USER_GUIDE.md

 `python3 pipeline/src/extract_features.py feat-anchor-free --ckpt-path pipeline/pretrained_models/pretrain_af_basic/checkpoint/tvsum.yml.0.pt --source ./dsnet_feature_extraction/SumMe.txt --save-path ./dsnet_feature_extraction/features/2D/SumMe --nms-thresh 0.4 --sample-rate 1 --batchExtract True --featureFormat avg2D`

 The main points to note are the addition of the `--batchExtract True` parameter, as well as the `--source` now being a text file.
 This text file simply needs to contain a list of relateive file paths to the videos to extract features for.

+These features, saved in the `--save-path` directory you provide the command, can then be loaded into NumPy arrays and used for your own models/purposes.

 ## Video Summarisation via the command line